benjisho/benjisho-DevOps-Essentials/exercises/prometheus-monitoring.md

 ## Prerequisites

-- An Ubuntu machine to install and run Prometheus.
+- An Ubuntu machine/container to install and run Prometheus.
 - Basic understanding of monitoring concepts such as metrics, time-series data, and alerting.
    - This will help you to better understand, configure and use Prometheus for monitoring your applications and infrastructure.